Kerry’s North America Marketing and Consumer Insights team is keeping tabs on changing grocery shopping trends

 During past periods of turmoil, financial downturn and other crises, consumers have typically stocked up on pantry staples, and the data above shows this is still true.
 But, while austerity is being practiced by many, we’re also seeing an increase in purchases of nostalgic and indulgent food and beverage.
 Because many North American consumers are now in a restricted living state with no set end date, they’re also stocking up on indulgent products such beer, soft drinks, chocolate and wine.

-The below charts, using data provided by Neilsen, show how sales shifted as Americans became more aware of the possibility of COVID-19 affecting daily life.
+The below charts, using data provided by Nielsen, show how sales shifted as Americans became more aware of the possibility of COVID-19 affecting daily life.

 Top 10 food and beverage categories, by U.S. projected sales in $USD Millions